-FCC Radiation Exposure Statement
+FCC Radiation Exposure Statement:

 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with minimum distance 20cm between the radiator and your body.
+This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.

-This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
 The availability of some specific channels and/or operational frequency bands are country dependent and are firmware programmed at the factory to match the intended destination.
 The firmware setting is not accessible by the end user.
-Safety Notices